Primroses

 Primula atrodentata

-This small plant is readily identified by the black-tipped calyx-lobes.
-It grows in open areas in the Himalaya, at altitudes between 3,500 and 4,900 m, distributed from Uttarakhand eastwards to south-eastern Tibet.
+It grows in open areas at altitudes between 3,500 and 4,900 m, distributed from Uttarakhand eastwards to south-eastern Tibet.

 P. denticulata (below) is quite similar, but much larger, and it lacks the dark-tipped calyx-lobes.

 Primula atrodentata, between Dingboche and Dusum, Khumbu, eastern Nepal.
-(Photo copyright © by Kaj Halberg)
+(Photos copyright © by Kaj Halberg)

-This variety of a Himalayan plant, having pale blue or pale lilac flowers with a broad white throat, is quite different from P. buryana proper, which has pure white flowers and a higher number of flowers in the inflorescence.
+By Kew Gardens, the primrose in the pictures below is regarded as a variety, purpurea, of P. buryana.
+However, this plant is quite different from P. buryana, having pale blue or pale lilac flowers with white around the throat, whereas P. buryana has pure white flowers and a higher number of flowers in the inflorescence.

-Furthermore, the white-flowered form is found in drier areas along the Tibetan border, from western to eastern Nepal, and also in Tibet, at elevations between 3,300 and 5,000 m, whereas the blue-flowered form is restricted to central Nepal, fully exposed to the monsoon rains, and mainly growing on rock-ledges at altitudes between 2,900 and 4,600 m.
+Furthermore, P. buryana is found in drier areas along the Tibetan border, from western to eastern Nepal, and also in Tibet, at elevations between 3,300 and 5,000 m, whereas the blue-flowered plant is restricted to central Nepal, mainly growing on rock-ledges at altitudes between 2,900 and 4,600 m, fully exposed to the monsoon rains.

-Primula buryana var. purpurea, Phedi, near Gosainkund, Langtang National Park, central Nepal.
-(Photo copyright © by Kaj Halberg)
+Primula cf. buryana, Phedi, near Gosainkund, Langtang National Park, central Nepal.
+(Photos copyright © by Kaj Halberg)

 Primula clevelandii Padre’s shooting star